dartharnold/EDTS/doc/edts.md

 Simple Mode arguments:

 * `-j N`/`--jump-range=N` (required): the current jump range of the ship, in Ly.
-* `-d N`/`--jump-decay=N` (optional): the jump range, in Ly, to lower the effective jump range by per hop.
-This allows modelling of picking up cargo at each hop along the route.
+* `-d N`/`--jump-decay=N` (optional): the jump range, in Ly, to lower the effective jump range by per leg.
+This allows modelling of picking up cargo at each leg along the route.
 Default: `0`

 Ship Mode arguments: